Lori and George Schappell

-Lori Schappell and George Schappell (born Dori Schappell; September 18, 1961 – April 7, 2024) were American conjoined twins.
-In 2020, they were the oldest living conjoined twins in the world.
+Lori Schappell and George Schappell (born Dori Schappell; September 18, 1961 – April 7, 2024), were American conjoined twins.
+On July 4, 2020, following the passing of Ronnie and Donnie Galyon, they became the oldest living conjoined twins in the world.
 They died in 2024, at the age of 62.

 Early life, family and education

 Lori and George Schappell were born on September 18, 1961, in West Reading, Pennsylvania.
-Their parents were Ruth Geraldine Schappell (nee Reppert) and Franklin George Schappell.
+Their parents were Ruth Geraldine Schappell (née Reppert) and Franklin George Schappell.
 They had six siblings.
 They were craniopagus conjoined twins joined at the head.
 Although they shared an area of scalp and blood vessels, their brains were distinct from each other.
 They had very different personalities and lived—insofar as possible—individual lives.
 George was unable to walk due to spina bifida.

-They spent the first twenty-four years of their life in an institution for the mentally disabled.
+They spent the first twenty-four years of their life in an institution for the mentally disabled, although they were not mentally disabled.
 They lived without assistance in high-rise apartments for the elderly in Reading, Pennsylvania from 1988 until their death in 2024.
 As a mark of individuality and disliking the fact that their names rhymed, George, then known as Dori, first chose to go by the name Reba after his favorite singer Reba McEntire.

 The twins graduated from a public high school and later attended college classes.

 Careers

 As a country music singer, George performed widely in the United States and visited Germany and Japan.
 In 1997, he won an L.A.
 Music Award for Best New Country Artist.
-He sang "Fear of Being Alone" over the credits of Stuck on You, a comedy feature film about a pair of fictitious conjoined twins.
+He sang "The Fear of Being Alone" over the credits of Stuck on You, a comedy feature film about a pair of fictitious conjoined twins.

 Lori acted as George's facilitator.
 She worked in a hospital laundry, arranging her workload around George's singing commitments.
 She said that, as a fan of George, she paid to attend concerts just like all the other fans, simply making herself quiet and "invisible" while George was performing.

 As conjoined twins, Lori and George appeared in a number of television documentaries and talk shows.
 They also acted in an episode of the television series Nip/Tuck in which they played conjoined twins, Rose and Raven Rosenberg.

 On June 21, 2007, Lori and George took part in the grand opening of Ripley's Believe It Or Not!
 Odditorium in Times Square, Manhattan, New York City.
 This was the first time they were billed as Lori and George Schappell, instead of Lori and Dori Schappell, or Lori and Reba Schappell.